 This is a reading-intensive course.
-The course is meant to be an overview of IR theory in general, and the field has broadened significantly in the last 20 years, so there's a lot of ground to cover.
-On average, you should expect about 120 pages of reading per week; but the number of pages varies quite a bit from one section to the next, as some readings are "denser" than others.
+The course is meant to be an overview of IR theory in general, and the field has broadened significantly in the last 20 years, so there's a \lot\ of ground to cover.
+On average, you should expect about 100-120 pages of reading per week; but to cover.
+On average, you should expect about 100-120 pages of reading per week; but the number of pages varies quite a bit from one section to the next, as some readings are "denser" than others.